Vagdevikurra/Vagdevikurra/README.md

-from pyspark.sql import SparkSession, functions as F, types as T from pyspark.sql.window import Window from pyspark import SparkConf
+from pyspark.sql import SparkSession, functions as F from pyspark.sql.window import Window from pyspark import SparkConf